oliviaAB/olivia-angelin-bonnet.github.io/_pages/cv.md

 * **IEEE International Conference on Bioinformatics and Biomedicine (BIBM) 2019** - Madrid, Spain - December 2018
  * The sismonr package: Simulation of In Silico Multi-Omic Networks in R (poster)
- * Grant: Massey University Postgraduate Travel Gran
+ * Grant: Massey University Postgraduate Travel Grant
  * Program Committee member of the associated *Workshop on challenges and opportunities in Large Scale Network Analysis in Systems Biology*

 * **New Zealand Statistical Association (NZSA) 2018** - Palmerston North, New Zealand - November 2018